 - How would you like to be remembered?

 You can use these questions as conversation starters at mealtimes, while completing daily activities together, or at a family gathering.
 Work up to the deeper questions like “How would you like to be remembered?” and follow up with related questions to keep the conversation going.
-If your family member with dementia gets confused, frustrated or upset by your questions, change the subject.
+If your family member living with dementia gets confused, frustrated or upset by your questions, change the subject.
 You can always rephrase the question and try asking it again at another time.

-By asking good questions, you’re inviting your family member with dementia to share important life experiences that you can continue to remember and cherish even when that person no longer can.
+By asking good questions, you’re inviting your family member living with dementia to share important life experiences that you can continue to remember and cherish even when that person no longer can.
 You’ll not only enrich your loved one’s life during the moments those memories are shared, but you’ll be able to preserve the memories until it’s time to pass them along to the next generation.